hmcts/rd-user-profile-api/README.md

 For information about the software versions used to build this API and a complete list of it's dependencies see build.gradle

+While not essential, it is highly recommended to use the pre-push git hook included in this repository to ensure that all tests are passing.
+This can be done by running the following command:
+`$ git config core.hooksPath .githooks`

+### Environment Vars

+If running locally for development or testing you will need to set the following environment variables

+* export POSTGRES_USERNAME=dbrefdata
+* export POSTGRES_PASSWORD=<The database password.
+Please check with the dev team for more information.>
+* export client-secret=<The actual client-secret.
+Please check with the dev team for more information.>
+* export totp_secret=<The actual totp_secret.
+Please check with the dev team for more information.>
+* export key=<The actual key.
+Please check with the dev team for more information.>

 ### Running the application

 To run the API quickly use the docker helper script as follows: